 Option B:

 7. The AF may inform the UE, via application layer communication, about the assistance information based on the received information from step 2b_1 (i.e. non-AF Session/PDU Session specific information) or step 3a (i.e. AF Session/PDU Session specific information) and local configuration.
 The application layer communication between the AF and the UE is out of scope of 3GPP.

+Option C:

+In the procedure of Figure 6.8.3.2-1 only steps 1, 2a, 3a, 4, 5 and 6 are considered.
+Step 2a is only triggered for QoS Sustainability Analytics.

 6.8.4 Impacts on services, entities and interfaces